March 31, 2022

 Global warming’s effects are beginning to show in today’s world.
 It is ultimately up to us to make a difference in this matter.
-We thought we’d share with you some of our ideas on “going green” in the office!
+We thought we’d share with you tips and ideas for “going green” in the office by promoting sustainability in the workplace!
 Remember: any little bit helps.

 Adopting environmentally friendly habits in the workplace can be tricky.
 Why?
 Well, office spaces tend to need (and use) a lot of supplies.
 But, that doesn’t mean you can’t make little contributions throughout your day that will help the environment in the long run!

 Here are some ideas on how to go green and create a more sustainable work space:

 This one is super easy to do.
 Put a bin next to the trash can marked “recycling,” and you already have a more sustainable workplace!
 Now, sometimes people don’t always put their recyclables in the marked bin even though it’s right there.
 So, making an office-wide announcement may benefit your recycling goals.

 Additionally, you can also promote recycling habits among your colleagues by organizing Waste Free Fridays, organizing volunteering events to clean the office and the office’s outdoor areas, and hosting educational events.
 Another idea is to try a friendly competition.
 Maybe you have a couple of recycling bins set up around the office – who can fill theirs the fastest?
 Will they get a prize?
 Maybe an ice cream party for their section of the office?
 Now, there’s some incentive!